sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/Broker/Get-BrokerUserZonePreference.md

 The BrokerUserZonePreference object represents a user/group account having an associated home zone preference to be used when launching desktop or application sessions.
 It contains the following properties:

-  * DirectoryContext (System.String) The directory context of a user

   * FullName (System.String) Full name of user/group account.

   * HomeZoneName (System.String) Name of home zone preference associated with user/group account for this site.

   * HomeZoneUid (System.Guid) Home zone preference associated with user/group account for this site.

-  * IdentityClaims (System.String) The identity claims of a user

   * Name (System.String) SAM name of user group/account (domain\\user).

-  * PrimaryClaim (System.String) The primary identity claim of a user

   * SID (System.String) SID of user/group account.